cabinet/cabinet-lib/README.md

 The file name is stored by default when you cipher a file with gpg.
 We can get the original filename as follows:

     gpg -q --list-packets the_encrypted_file.asc 2>&1 | grep --color=never -o 'name=".*"'

+The immediate problem is that we can only store the file name itself and not the whole path.
+So as a first attempt we could leave the folders as clear text and just hide the filenames.

+Other option could be to store a `.dirname` file in each folder which states the real name for that folder.

 ## Random file names